 Have you ever felt like you’re being pulled in all directions?
-Your child (or children) wants one thing, your partner expects another, and maybe we shouldn’t even get started thinking about other responsibilities like taking care of the house or work.
+Your child (or children) wants one thing, your partner expects another, and we shouldn’t even get started thinking about other responsibilities like taking care of the house or work.

 Raising your family is great for your heart, but sometimes the demands of parenthood are so strong, the stress can feel overwhelming.